makeabilitylab/physcomp/arduino/potentiometers.md

 ## Intro to analog input

-In our previous lessons, we first learned about digital and analog **output** then digital **input**.
+In our previous lessons, we learned about digital and analog **output** then digital **input**.
 Now, we'll learn about analog input.

 The Arduino's microcontroller contains an analog-to-digital converter, which converts analog voltage signals to computational bits that can be processed by a computer.
 On the Arduino and Leonardo, the ADC is 10 bits.
-So, it converts voltages between 0 and Vcc (5V) to a $$2^10$$ range (0-1023).
+So, it converts voltages between 0 and Vcc (5V) to a $$2^{10}$$ range (0-1023).
 Thus, the resolution between readings is 5V / 1024 or 0.0049 volts (4.9 mV).

 The Arduino Uno and Leonardo have six analog inputs, which can be read using analogRead(int pin):